Outgrowing Their Childish Name

 A character stops using an immature sounding nickname or shortened version of their name as a sign of maturity

-Often times dimunative versions of names are used for children; however, their usage may diminish as the child ages, sometimes at the child's own request.
-If this occurs to a character in-series it's usually either a sign of Character Development or the character trying to seem more mature than they really are.
-A nickname may end up becoming an Embarrassing Nickname.
+Often, diminutive versions of names are used for children; however, their usage may diminish as the child ages, sometimes at the child's own request.
+If this occurs to a character in-series, it's usually either a sign of Character Development or the character trying to seem more mature than he really is.
+The character's childhood nickname may end up becoming an Embarrassing Nickname as an adult.
 Compare to Meaningful Rename, which includes cases in which the character's name actually changes when they become an adult.

 - X-Men: In the "Days of Future Past" storyline, the future Kitty Pryde goes by "Kate" and sees the nickname "Kitty" as a relic of her childhood.

-- In the To Kill a Mockingbird sequel, Go Set a Watchman (which was actually written before the prequel and thus has much Early Installment Weirdness to the point where it's considered an Alternate Universe book), Scout no longer goes by her tomboyish childhood nickname.
+- In the To Kill a Mockingbird sequel, Go Set a Watchman (which was actually written first and thus has much Early Installment Weirdness to the point where it's considered an Alternate Universe book), Scout no longer goes by her tomboyish childhood nickname.
 She goes by "Jean Louise".